Monopoly Hypocrisy

 The Seen and the Unseen

-Bastiat’s old distinction between the seen and the unseen was built for this case.
+Bastiat’s old distinction between the seen and the unseen1 was built for this case.
 The seen is the worker who keeps her job at the higher wage — photographable, interviewable, grateful.
 The unseen is the job that was never created: the position that stopped making sense at the new price, the small business that never opened, the first rung of the ladder quietly sawn off.
 No one marches for the unseen.
 There is no photograph of a job that never existed.
 And so the policy’s cost is borne by people who cannot be pointed to, which is precisely what makes it politically durable.

 Who are they?
 The young, the unskilled, the immigrant, the marginally employable — everyone whose labor is worth least on the market and who therefore needs the entry-level trade most.
 The moral tragedy of the minimum wage is not the layoff; it is the non-hiring.
 A first job at a low wage is not a terminal condition.
 It is where experience begins to accumulate, where skills compound, where the productivity that commands higher wages gets built.
 Price the first rung above what a beginner produces and you have not raised anyone’s wage.
 You have erased the path — the whole unseen timeline in which the beginner becomes skilled, solvent, and self-sufficient.
 The law selects against the accumulation of agency and experience, against the very process by which the poor stop being poor.